-We have points $\mathbf{x}$ in the input space mapping to points $I(\mathbf{x})$ in the output space:
+Each point x in the input space maps to a corresponding point I(x) in the output space:

-Each point I in the output space will map to a corresponding point $\mathbf{w}(I)$ in the input space.
+Each point I in the output space maps to a corresponding point w(I) in the input space.

 Kohonen Networks

 We shall concentrate on the particular kind of SOM known as a Kohonen Network.
 This SOM has a feed-forward structure with a single computational layer arranged in rows and columns.
 Each neuron is fully connected to all the source nodes in the input layer: